 In some instances however your gait does not explain your pain, then we go back to the drawing board.
 Maybe you have a weakness on your core, are lifting with poor technique at the gym or you sit funny at your desk.. but those are topics for another day.

 Making the correct prescription for your custom orthotics is absolutely vital, they will determine the alignment of your lower body for years to come.
 The primary thing that guides the prescription is the Gait Analysis report, this is however substantially supported by your history and the findings of the physical exam.

-One very broad aspect of the decision making process with custom orthotics is what style of orthotic you actually choose.
-For many people with varied lifestyles 2 pairs of orthotics is necessary, the most normal trend being to have an active or sport orthotic in combination with a casual or dress orthotic.
+One very broad aspect of the decision-making process with custom orthotics is what style of orthotic you actually choose.
+For many people with varied lifestyles, 2 pairs of orthotics are necessary, the most normal trend being to have an active or sports orthotic in combination with a casual or dress orthotic.

 When we are engaged in activities like running we exert far more force upon our orthotics than we do during less active times, this calls for a stiffer and more corrective orthotic.
 An active orthotic can also be more substantial and more corrective as there is generally plenty of room for it in your trainers.

 Casual or dress orthotics are smaller in order to be able to fit more easily in fashionable footwear, they can also be thinner and more flexible for added comfort and because they won’t be compressed as forcefully.

 There are of course also those individuals who live in fashion trainers, never have to dress up and never go to the gym.
 Many of these individuals do get away with a single ‘all rounder’ type of orthotic.